gupta-sandeep/Timify/README.md

 # Timify
-A Basic Android App for scheduling your Daily Routine
+A Basic Android App for scheduling your Daily Routine.

 ### Languages Used
 1. Java